aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/iam/iam_access_analyzer/README.md

 ### 2.0 Audit Account<!-- omit in toc -->

+The example solutions use `Audit Account` instead of `Security Tooling Account` to align with the default account name used within the AWS Control Tower setup process for the Security Account.
+The Account ID for the `Audit Account` SSM parameter is populated from the `SecurityAccountId` parameter within the `AWSControlTowerBP-BASELINE-CONFIG` StackSet.

 #### 2.1 AWS CloudFormation<!-- omit in toc -->

 - See [1.1 AWS CloudFormation](#11-aws-cloudformation)